Apply for instant GST business loan upto INR 1 Cr

 What is an Inland Container Depot?

 An Inland Container Depot (ICD) is like a big storage center for shipping containers.
 It’s not at the port but somewhere nearby.
 At an ICD, containers are checked by customs, stored, and sent to their destinations.
 They help move goods smoothly between ports and other places, making shipping easier and less crowded.
-Plus, they offer extra services like handling cargo and paperwork to make everything run even smoother.
+Plus, they offer extra services like handling cargo and paperwork to make everything run even smoothly.

 How Does an Inland Container Depot Work?